Michael-Stout/Capstone-Project/README.md

    - **Box plot** of `PktsPerSecond` by Botnet label.
    - **Strip plot** of `BytesPerSecond` by Botnet label.

-These visual insights confirmed that certain features (like packet rates, total bytes) differ significantly between normal and botnet flows.
+These visual insights confirmed that certain features (like packet rates and total bytes) differ significantly between normal and botnet flows.

 ---